contensis/docs-management-dotnet/key-concepts/data-types.md

+---
+description: In the .NET Delivery API client, the DataType is represented as a DataType `enum` type.
+---

 # DataTypes

 The DataType is the storage type for a field and determines how the field data is validated and indexed for search.
 In the .NET Delivery API client, the DataType is represented as a DataType `enum` type.